Mihir3009/Help-me-think-v2/README.md

 # Help-Me-Think-v2.0

 This repository maintains a community effort to create large collection of tasks which needs customization, thinking or expertise (i.e., hard for average humans to do).
-Any contributor with sufficient work in creating tasks can be the co-author in our v2.0 effort (please check How to Contribute).
 We welcome external collaboration or suggestions to make this dataset better and bigger! 🙌
+We invite submission of new tasks to this benchmark by way of [GitHub pull request](https://github.com/allenai/natural-instructions-expansion/pulls), through **October 30, 2022**.
+The contributors with meaningful contribution to our tasks will be included as co-authors on a paper that will announce the benchmark as well as analysis/results on it.

 ## Background